cladam/cladam.github.io/_posts/2025-12-22-lewin-and-devops.md

 2. **A generative culture**
   Moving away from rule-heavy, approval-driven models towards high-trust environments where information flows freely and problems are surfaced early.

-This is how refreezing becomes less about rigidity and more about flow.
+This is how refreezing becomes more about flow instead of rigidity.

 ## Fighting gravity: Lewin’s force field analysis